Graduate Entry Medicine - Course Overview

 Therefore, applicants with non-science backgrounds bring unique and important skills and experience to bear both to their studies and their eventual care of patients, and therefore we welcome applications from a diverse range of backgrounds.

 *Northern Ireland, Republic of Ireland and EU countries only.
 Excluding England, Scotland and Wales.

-- Contact with patients from the second week of year one
+- Contact with patients from the fourth week of year one.

 - Learn anatomy with an emphasis on technology and live imaging.

 - Patient-focused education with a strong emphasis on communicating with patients from a range of backgrounds

 - Opportunities to undertake student selected component (SSC) of study in areas of interest to you including a “remote and rural medicine” pathway.

 - Interprofessional education: Learning opportunities exist for our nursing and allied health professions students to learn alongside one another reflecting the multidisciplinary nature of the healthcare workplace environment.